AnestisTouloumis/ShrinkCovMat/README.md

 install.packages("ShrinkCovMat")
 ```

-of the development version from github:
+or the development version from github:

 ``` r
 install.packages("devtools")  # if you have not installed 'devtools' package